-The Neenah Public Library Board of Trustees designates Unique Management Services, Inc. (UMS), as an agent of the library for the collection of library materials and fines and fees.
-The Library Board requires UMS to observe the Wisconsin confidentiality of library records statute 43.30.
-03.15.06
+The Library has designated Unique Management Services, Inc. (UMS), as an agent of the Library for the collection of Library materials and fines and fees.
+UMS is required to observe the confidentiality of library records, Wisconsin Statute 43.40.
+The Library may choose a different collection agency at any time.